 Line up the side seams again, making sure that the right sides are facing each other.
-Pin or sewing clip the fabrics together.Continue to 10 of 16 below.
+Pin or use a sewing clip to keep the fabrics together.

 Sew the Top Edge and Turn

 Loosely baste the top edge, close to the fabric edge.
 As you work your way around the top edge, you can pull the rolled part through what is like a tube.
 Continue adding basting stitches and pulling it through.
 Repeat this same process as you sew around the top with a stretch zig-zag stitch.

 Hand Sew the Opening Closed

 Turn the swimsuit bottom right side out through the gap in the leg hole.
-Hand sew the opening closed with ladder stitch.Continue to 12 of 16 below.
+Hand sew the opening closed with a ladder stitch.

 Sew the Strap for the Top

 To make the top piece, start by measuring around your torso, just under your bust line.
 Add 12 inches to that measurement.
 Using a rotary cutter, cut two strips of fabric 1 1/2 inches wide by the length figured above.
 Sew the two strips with the right sides facing.
 Turn the piece right side out and hand sew the end closed.

 Cut the Swimsuit Top Pieces

 Choose how wide you want the bottom of the triangle pieces for the swimsuit top.
 For the sample, the pieces started at 9 inches wide.
 You can adjust this based on your size.
 If you're unsure, measure a suit you currently have.

-Fold the fabric in half and mark 4-1/2 inches away from the fold (or half of whatever size triangle base you're using).
+Fold the fabric in half and mark 4 1/2 inches away from the fold (or half of whatever size triangle base you're using).
 On the fold, mark 27 inches up from the base of the triangle.

 Use your ruler to cut an angled line from the two markings.
-Cut out two triangle pieces from fabric A and two from fabric B. You may want to use the first cut piece as a pattern for the rest of the pieces.Continue to 14 of 16 below.
+Cut out two triangle pieces from fabric A and two from fabric B. You may want to use the first cut piece as a pattern for the rest of the pieces.

 Sew the Swimsuit Top Pieces

 Match the bottom edge of a triangle from each fabric and sew.
-Measure and mark 1-1/2 inch up from the sewn edge on each side of the triangle.
+Measure and mark 1 1/2 inches up from the sewn edge on each side of the triangle.
 Sew from the marking up to the triangle point, then back down to the second marking.
 Leave the two openings.
 Repeat with the second set of triangle pieces.

 Hand Sew the Edges at the Openings

 Trim any excess fabric to reduce bulk, then turn the triangle pieces right side out through the side openings.
 Hand sew the raw edges under the openings, stitching with a double running stitch.

-Head Out Into the Sun in Your New Swimsuit!
+Head Out in Your New Swimsuit

 Slide the strap through the openings on the triangle pieces and your DIY swimsuit is ready to wear.
-You can wear this with only one color showing or you can mix and match the top and bottom for a fun and playful look.
+You can wear the suit with only one color showing, or you can mix and match the top and bottom for a fun and playful look.
 All you need now is a matching cover-up!